-The purpose of PSN is to reduce gun and gang violence in jurisdictions throughout the nation by employing a research-driven, intelligence-led, and problem-solving approach to reduce firearms and gang violence, through enforcement, deterrence, and prevention.
-BJA is seeking applications from applicants interested in developing innovative, comprehensive, data-driven approaches to reduce chronic gun and/or gang violence in their jurisdiction.
+The purpose of PSN is to reduce gun and gang violence by the most violent offenders in the most violent neighborhoods by employing a research-driven, intelligence-led, and problem-solving approach to reduce firearms and gang violence through enforcement, deterrence, and prevention.
+BJA is seeking proposals from applicants interested in developing innovative, comprehensive, data-driven approaches to reduce chronic gun and/or gang violence in their jurisdiction.
 BJA expects agencies to work toward a result; a PSN result is defined as a plausible, scientifically-based finding that a solution had either an effect or no effect on the problem.
-The involvement of a research partner is indispensable to achieving this result
+The involvement of a research partner is indispensable to achieving this result.